paulswanson/bandicoot/README.md

 The argument order is: user@host remoteport localport

+To stop the tunnel simply use the following:

+`bandicoot user@host stop`

 If you're using OS X then you'll need to use an extra script to monitor the tunnel as 'watch' isn't available.
 I've included a script called 'watch\_the\_bandicoot' as an example.

 Why not choose a ready made GUI SSH tunnel manager?
 This one is so simple, and open source, so you can see that there's no nefarious code stealing your SSH credentials.